hewner/csse403/ClassOutline.md

 Goodbye sweet pure functional correctness! :(

+### How is this different then applicative functors?

+So this idea of value + extra "context" is not super different than what we had with applicative functor.

+With those, we again had a value + stuff that we mostly wanted to treat like a value.
+The same is true here - we want our functions taking ints (that is, boring values) as parameters.

+With applicative functors, we "lifted" functions operating entirely on boring values to functions operating entirely on fancy values.
+So in some sense we had two "tracks" of information - the boring functions, that operate on ordinary values, and operators that track the "fancy" aspect.

+With monads we have semi-boring functions.
+The parameters they take are normal, but they want to return fancy values.
+No problem if they are standalone, but when we aggregate them we get a problem.
+Monads will give us a way to do that.

 ## Monads

 Note that I play somewhat fast and loose with the syntax here.
 The